Sirupsen/sirupsen.github.io/content/post/adjacent-possible/index.md

 immediately after its discovery.'
 Sometimes you just need to bite your lip and go with the vacuum tube.

-Despite this, it didn't Bell any less excited about the transistor.
+Despite this, it didn't make Bell any less excited about the transistor.
 They knew that the vacuum tube's potential had been maxed out, while the transistor's was just starting.
 Even today, as we reach `5nm` (orders and orders of magnitude smaller and faster) transitors, the transitor's potential still hasn't been